garrettwrong/cuTWED/README.md

 ### Reference Implementation

 Marteau's original code with a some minor changes has been included in this package.
-It is build both as a C library and with python cffi bindings `cuTWED.ctwed`.
+It is built both as a C library and part of the python package  `cuTWED.ctwed`.
 The minor changes are an extra argument `dimension` to admit `R^N` inputs, and more common handling of norm (nth-root).
 These modications were made to facilitate refence testing cuTWED and also make the original code more general.